-he Pentium processor's superscalar architecture enables the processor to processing performance.

-achieve new levels of performance

-The Pentium process clock cycle.
+he Pentium processor's superscalar T architecture enables the processor to processing performance. achieve new levels of performance The Pentium process by executing more than one instruction per clock cycle.
 The term "superscalar" refers to a microprocessor that contains more than one execution unit.
 These execution units-or pipelines-are where the chip processes the data and instructions that are fed to it by the rest of the system

-The Pentium processor's superscalar implementation represents a natural progression from previous generations of processors in the cessor, for example, is able to execute many of its instructions in one clock cycle, while previous generations of Intel microprocessors require multiple clock cycles to execute a
+The Pentium processor's superscalar implementation represents a natural progression from previous generations of processors in the 32-bit Intel architecture.
+The Intel486TM processor, for example, is able to execute many of its instructions in one clock cycle, while previous generations of Intel microprocessors require multiple clock cycles to execute a single instruction

-This ability to execute multiple instruc-Pentium processor's two pipelines can execute two instructions simultaneously.
+This ability to execute multiple instructions per clock cycle is due to the fact that the temporary storage places for commonly-used Pentium processor's two pipelines can execute two instructions simultaneously.
 As with the Intel486 processor's single pipeline, the Pentium processor's dual pipelines execute integer instructions in five stages: prefetch, decode 1, decode 2, execute and write-back.